Chi Va Chi Sau Ka

-Story

-The main characters are Savitri and Satyaprakash.
-Savitri is a vegan who works as a veterinarian at an animal shelter and Satyaprakash is an engineer who manufactures products related to solar energy.
-They are introduced to each other as prospective marriage partners by their parents, having met earlier at the wedding of common friends.
-The film charts their journey from their first formal meeting to their eventual marriage.
-This film differs from a traditional plot as it is frequently interrupted by a narrating character that breaks the fourth wall and outlines the recently passed events.

-Synopsis
+Plot

 The film is a satire on the institute of marriage in the current changing world of values.
-Savi is a vegan who works as a veterinarian at an animal shelter and Satya is an engineer who manufactures products related to solar energy.
-Both are satisfied in their fields and have won the youth icon award for their work.
-They are introduced to each other as prospective marriage partners by their parents, having met earlier at the wedding of common friends.
-During the meeting, Saavi puts forth a condition that she wants to stay with Satya at his house for 2 months in order to test their compatibility and future.
-Initially everyone except Satya is against this, he thinks it will be a good experiment.
-When they both explain how arranged marriage couples usually don't get along well and may end up in divorce, eventually everyone agrees.
-Saavi has 2 conditions: First, that their relationship will be completely platonic and second that Satya will have to give up non-veg food.
-Satya agrees and hence Saavi shifts to his house.
-Over the next 2 months, Satya and Saavi get to know each other, their professions and their interests.
-Saavi helps Satya in acquiring important work related papers while Satya helps to raise funds for Saavi's animal shelter and the two soon start falling in love.
-However, in the success party of Satya's project where he plans to propose to Saavi, She notices non-veg food being cooked inside and gets very angry on Satya.
-Satya also gets upset that she doesn't want to adjust at all, and tells her that he changed his daily habits only because of Saavi's request and he cannot force the others to give up non-vegetarian food and accept a vegan lifestyle.
-Both get into a heated argument and become disheartened.
-Satya and Saavi meet again at the youth icon award ceremony and confess their feelings comically at a press interview where Satya gifts Saavi a pet puppy named Galleo.
+Satyaprakash Joshi (Lalit Prabhakar), also known as Satya, is an engineer who manufactures products related to solar energy and lives with his parents (Supriya Pathare and Pradeep Joshi) and his widowed grandmother (Jyoti Subhash).
+Savitri Kulkarni (Mrinmayee Godbole), also known as Saavi, is a vegan who works as a veterinarian at an animal shelter and lives with her parents (Purnima Talwalkar and Sunil Abhyankar), her pregnant sister, Ragini (Sharmistha Raut), and her younger brother, Tillya (Pushkar Lonarkar).
+Both of them are satisfied in their fields and have won the youth icon award for their work.
+They are introduced to each other as prospective marriage partners by their parents, having met earlier at the register marriage of common friends.
+During the meeting, Saavi puts forth a condition that she wants to stay with Satya at his house for two months in order to test their compatibility and future.
+Initially, everyone except Satya is against this, whereas Satya believes it will be a good experiment.
+When they both explain how arranged marriage couples usually do not get along well and may end up in divorce, eventually everyone agrees.

+Saavi has two conditions: Firstly, their relationship will be completely platonic, and secondly, Satya will have to give up non-veg food.
+Satya agrees and hence Saavi moves to his house.
+Over the next two months, Satya and Saavi get to know each other, their professions and their interests.
+Satya helps in raising funds for Saavi's animal shelter, while Saavi helps Satya in acquiring important work-related documents and even encourages his grandmother to get remarried with her long-time friend, Haribhau Bhudargadkar (Satish Alekar), and the two soon start falling in love.
+Despite this, in the success party of Satya's project where he plans to propose to Saavi, she notices non-veg food being cooked inside and gets furious with Satya.
+Satya is also upset at the fact that she does not want to adjust at all, and tells her that he changed his daily habits only because of Saavi's request, but he cannot force others to give up non-vegetarian food and accept a vegan lifestyle like he did.
+As a result, both of them get into a heated argument and part ways disheartened.
+However, as fate would have it, Satya and Saavi meet again at the Youth Icon award ceremony and confess their feelings comically at a press interview, where Satya gifts Saavi an adopted puppy named Galileo.
 The film ends with Satya and Saavi getting married.